Possible Causes of Senior Dog Appetite Problems

 Aches and pains can cause pets to lose their appetites simply because they don't feel well.
 It can also make it harder for pets to get to their food bowls on their own; and even if they're able, they may not do so because it hurts too much.

-A common cause of pain in senior dogs is like arthritis.
+A common cause of pain in senior dogs is joint problems like arthritis.
 Ask your vet to assess your dog; supplements like glucosamine really help some dogs (and if your dog doesn't take pills easily, try a glucosamine 'treat' like Glyco-Flex Soft Chews for Dogs).
 Others may need to take anti-inflammatory or pain medication.

 Medical Conditions, Illness, and Drugs